 The banner was made in 1908 and used the new WSPU colour scheme of purple for dignity, white for purity and green for hope.
-It was first unfurled in central Manchester’s Stevenson Square on 20 June 1908.
+It was first unfurled in central Manchester’s Stevenson Square on 20 June 1908 by Rachel Scott, first secretary of the WSPU.
 Stevenson Square was often the starting point for marches and protests, and today is still a site of action, with a mural to George Floyd appearing in summer 2020 at the height of Black Lives Matter demonstrations taking place across the world.

 The next day the banner was taken to the 1908 Women’s Sunday rally in Hyde Park, London, attended by around 500,000 people!
 It made an appearance again a month later on 19 July 1908 at a rally in Manchester’s Heaton Park; this time it was in prime position on the hustings with Emmeline Pankhurst as she addressed the crowds.